jammsen/docker-palworld-dedicated-server/README.md

 ## FAQ

 ### How can I use the interactive console in Portainer with this image?

-You can run this `docker exec -ti palworld-dedicated-server bash' or you could navigate to the **"Stacks"** tab in Portainer, select your stack, and click on the container name.
+> You can run this `docker exec -ti palworld-dedicated-server bash' or you could navigate to the **"Stacks"** tab in Portainer, select your stack, and click on the container name.
 Then click on the **"Exec console"** button.

 ### How can I look into the config of my Palworld container?

-You can run this `docker exec -ti palworld-dedicated-server cat /palworld/Pal/Saved/Config/LinuxServer/PalWorldSettings.ini` and it will show you the config inside the container.
+> You can run this `docker exec -ti palworld-dedicated-server cat /palworld/Pal/Saved/Config/LinuxServer/PalWorldSettings.ini` and it will show you the config inside the container.

 ### I'm seeing S_API errors in my logs when I start the container?

-Errors like `[S_API FAIL] Tried to access Steam interface SteamUser021 before SteamAPI_Init succeeded.` are safe to ignore.
+> Errors like `[S_API FAIL] Tried to access Steam interface SteamUser021 before SteamAPI_Init succeeded.` are safe to ignore.

 ### I'm using Apple silicon type of hardware, can I run this?

-You can try to insert in your docker-compose file this parameter `platform: linux/amd64` at the palworld service.
-This isnt a special fix for Apple silicon, but to run on other than x86 hosts.
-The support for arm exists only by enforcing x86 emulation, if that isnt to host already.
+> You can try to insert in your docker-compose file this parameter `platform: linux/amd64` at the palworld service.
+This isn't a special fix for Apple silicon, but to run on other than x86 hosts.
+The support for arm exists only by enforcing x86 emulation, if that isn't to host already.
 Rosetta is doing the translation/emulation.

 ### I changed the `BaseCampWorkerMaxNum` setting, why didn't this update the server?

-This is a confirmed bug.
-Changing `BaseCampWorkerMaxNum` in the `PalWorldSettings.ini` has no affect on the server.
+> This is a confirmed bug.
+Changing `BaseCampWorkerMaxNum` in the `PalWorldSettings.ini` has no effect on the server.
 There are tools out there to help with this, like this one: <https://github.com/legoduded/palworld-worldoptions>

-**PLEASE NOTE** Adding `WorldOption.sav` will break `PalWorldSetting.ini`.
-To make changes, you must update your `WorldOption.sav` again.
+> [!WARNING]
+> Adding `WorldOption.sav` will break `PalWorldSetting.ini`.
+So any new changes to the settings (either on the file or via ENV VARS), you will have to create a new `WorldOption.sav` and update it everytime for those changes to have effect.

 ## Planned features in the future